Sahidev1/Networking/PROJECT/README.md

 This is the repository for the project assignment in the course ID1212.

-The aim of the project is create website with a queueing system for zoom session.
+The aim of the project is to create a website with a queueing system for one-on-one zoom sessions between teachers and students.
+The student enters a queue assocatied with a course, the student joins the queue with their name, wheter they need help or to present an assignment, as well as a link to a zoom room which the teacher can join.

 Project toolset: